E.T.: Interplanetary Mission

-E.T.: Interplanetary Mission (known as E.T. the Extra-Terrestrial: The 20th Anniversary in Europe) is a 2002 action video game based on the film E.T. the Extra-Terrestrial.
+E.T.: Interplanetary Mission (known as E.T. the Extra-Terrestrial: The 20th Anniversary in Europe) is a 2001 action platformer video game developed by Santa Cruz Games, released by NewKidCo and Ubi Soft, and based on the film E.T. the Extra-Terrestrial.
+The game's story, which follows the end of the movie, centers around the titular character traveling to various planets, including Earth, in order to collect rare plants to save the universe.